How Many Students Make it to Graduation Day?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Abraham Baldwin Agricultural College about graduation rates for other more appropriate groups of students.

-Only 3.2% of first-time/full-time students graduate from Abraham Baldwin Agricultural College on time (two or four years depending on the degree) and only 19.4% graduate at all, ranking this school among the worst in the country in both categories.
+Only 3.2% of first-time/full-time students graduate from Abraham Baldwin Agricultural College on time (two or four years depending on the degree) and only 32.3% graduate at all, ranking this school below average in both categories when compared nationally.

-Based on the caliber of first-time/full-time students that attend Abraham Baldwin Agricultural College we would expect an overall graduation rate of 37.5%.
-With an actual rate that is 18.1% lower than expected, Abraham Baldwin Agricultural College is among the worst performing schools nationally when it comes to graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Abraham Baldwin Agricultural College we would expect an overall graduation rate of 37.8%.
+However, students are graduating at a rate that is 5.6% lower than that.
+Therefore, Abraham Baldwin Agricultural College is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.

 67.7% of students at Abraham Baldwin Agricultural College failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.

 - How many people drop out of college?